 Meant is another emerging premium hygiene care brand racking up increasing demand from consumers.
 Their tagline “multitasking organic body care” reflects their minimalist range of products which are each multipurpose so you can do more with what you have.
 Their toning body scrub for example also doubles as an in-shower moisturizer.

 Action Step: Would a body care collection fit in with the rest of your SKUs?
 If so, there’s still space in this category to make it your own.

-Action step: If you run a cosmetics brand, consider pushing eye and eyebrow makeup to your front page in anticipation of your shopper’s needs.
+Action step: If you run a beauty brand, consider adding waterless products to your SKUs.

 12. Heavy Duty At-Home Investments – Splurge-Worthy Beauty Tools